1evity/Odin-Recipes/README.md

 ## Description

 This project is a simple static website built using HTML.
-The website includes essential pages and content, with the links organized in a clear and user-friendly layout.
+The website includes recipe pages and content, with the links organized in a clear and user-friendly layout.
 It aims to demonstrate basic web development skills and serve as a starting point for further enhancements and additions.

 ## Expected Goals